Internship Programs and Business Concentration Coordinator

 I grew up in the Washington, D.C. area.
 So, it’s not surprising that my research and teaching interests focus on environmental policy and the governance of natural resources.
 After earning a BA in Government from Franklin and Marshall College, and an MES in Environmental Studies from Baylor University, I returned to the Washington area where I worked for an environmental consulting firm supporting the Environmental Protection Agency.
 I returned to academia to earn a Ph.D. in Public Policy from Indiana University (Bloomington, IN) through the School of Public and Environmental Affairs and the Political Science Department.
 In 2001, I joined Emory University's Department of Environmental Studies.
 Since 2011, I have also served as a member of the Scientific and Statistical Committee of the South Atlantic Fishery Management Council – a position that gives me insights into the functioning of U.S. fisheries management in general, and detailed knowledge of the South Atlantic fisheries; while also allowing me the privilege of having a direct impact on fisheries policy.
 I am also an Associate Editor for Marine Resource Economics and Ecology and Society.

-I am interested in individuals and their interactions with the institutions used to solve natural resource and environmental management problems.
-From a theoretical perspective, I focus on the interaction of property rights and governance arrangements as I seek to understand how policy changes individuals’ incentives and thus their behavior.
-In this effort I am working both to build our scholarly understanding of human behavior and improve natural resource management policy.
+I am interested in individuals and their interactions with institutions used to solve natural resource and environmental management problems.
+From a theoretical perspective, I focus on the interaction of property rights and governance arrangements as I seek to understand how we can use policy to change individuals’ incentives and thus their behavior.
+In this effort I am working to build both our scholarly understanding of human behavior and improve natural resource management policy.

 - Tracy Yandle and Scott Crosson.
 2014.
 "Whatever Happened to the Wreckfish Fishery?
 An Evaluation of the Oldest Finfish ITQ Program in the United States."
 Marine Resource Economics 30.
 [PDF]